 Moving brokers are a major concern in the moving industry and take advantage of consumers who are moving locally, long distance or across country.

 They are able to do it much like the vacation scenario above.
 They have great looking websites that portray themselves as world class moving companies, offering great services and often have amazing reviews.

 They have people manning their phones who are fantastic at making customers feel like they are being moved by a their favorite uncle.
-They promise great service, and prices significantly below everyone else.
+They promise great moving services, and prices significantly below everyone else.
 They talk about how great their service is, how quickly they are filling up and if you want to use their service they need a deposit today to secure your spot on the schedule.
-You can’t give them your money fast enough, because you don’t want to miss out on having the best moving company move you and your family.
+You can’t give them your money fast enough, because you don't want to miss out on having the best moving company move you and your family.

 Behind the scenes you are actually talking to a call center, who employees no movers, owns no trucks, and doesn’t know anything about the moving industry except how to market to potential moving customers.

 As soon as you pay them their deposit, they sell your move to an actual moving company, whom you know nothing about.
 They don’t tell you that they sold your move to someone else, nor do they have any kind of accountability in place to ensure the companies they sold your move to are good, safe, quality moving companies.

 Moving day arrives and a moving company pulls up to your home and the people who hop out look less than desirable and the moving company name on the truck isn't one you’ve ever heard of.
 Their equipment looks old and unsafe, and then the Fear starts to creep in and you realize something isn’t right.
 This isn’t who I booked my move with, yet they their paperwork all seems to say it is.

 It’s to late to cancel, plus you gave them a huge deposit and you’ve got to be out of your house today.
 What can you do?
 You let them load your items on the truck and move you out.